fgpv-vpgf/fgpv-vpgf/README.md

 yarn add github:RAMP-PCAR/geosearch
 ```

-Then import or require `GeoSearchUI` from `src/ui.ts` or `GeoSearch` from `src/index.ts`.
+Then import or require `GeoSearch` from `src/index.ts`.

 #### Precompiled

 This repo contains a `dist` folder where you'll find various precomiled library versions ready to be included in a `script` tag on your page.
 Chose one of:
-- `geosearch-ui-polyd.js`
-- `geosearch-ui.js`
 - `geosearch-polyd.js`
 - `geosearch.js`

 A global window object will be created to access the library.
-The file size of `*-polyd.js` is much larger in size since it contains polyfills for IE support.
+The file size of `geosearch-polyd.js` is much larger in size since it contains polyfills for IE support.
 Use the non-polyfilled script if your webpage already has polyfills or you don't care to support IE. You should only include one of the scripts in the `dist` folder, you don't need to include all of them.